katrina-z/Stock-Market-Prediction/README.md

 The formula for the neural net algorithms is set to predict the variable Close based on the 10 predictor variables of Volume, Return2, Return3, Return4, ROC5, Oil, Gold, Gas, NYSEReturn, and DollarIndex.
 The first neural net algorithm contained zero hidden layers (see Appendix A7).
 It had a very poor performance in which correlation and adjusted R-squared were low (Table 4).
 However, the RMSE of 0.2669626  and MAE of 0.2407253 were satisfactory.
 Now, further models will be explored in which the hidden layers are increased.
 A second model was run with 3 hidden layers which generated a higher correlation of 0.2302818 between predicted and actual values while the RMSE and MAE metrics stayed nearly the same as they had been in the previous model (Appendix A8 and A9).
 The R-squared of this model also increased slightly to 5% variance explained.
 Finally, a third model with even further hidden layers was run.
 This third and final model contained 6 hidden layers.
 This model proved to be the best model as it presented a higher correlation of 0.3190142 as well as slightly lower errors compared to the other two models (Table 4).
 See Figures 6 and 7 below for the visualization and scatterplot of the final neural net model.
 Finally, a variable importance calculation was run to determine which variables had the greatest influence.
 It was determined that NYSEReturn was the most significant variable in predicting the Close price (Appendix A10).

-Table 4.
-A summary table of ANN analysis of 3 different models and the 4 metrics being used within the comparison
+<sub>Table 4.
+A summary table of ANN analysis of 3 different models and the 4 metrics being used within the comparison</sub>
 |Model |	RMSE |	MAE |	R-squared  |	Correlation |
 | ----- | ----- | ----- | ------ | ----  |
 |Neural Net 1 |	0.2669626 |	0.2407253 |	0.01987 |	0.1476997 |